mingchao-sun/mingchao-sun.github.io/_pages/about.md

 <br>
 Thank you for visiting my website!
 My name is Mingchao Sun (孫明超).
 I am a Junior Associate Professor at the <a href="https://www.u-tokai.ac.jp/ud-political-science-and-economics/dpt-economics/" target="_blank">School of Political Science and Economics, Tokai University</a>.

-I am an applied microeconomist and computational social scientist whose research focuses on human behavior, social networks, and institutions using large-scale behavioral and transactional data.
-My work combines economics, data science, and computational methods to study migration, transportation systems, social capital, and sports analytics.

-A central theme of my research is social capital and its role in shaping socioeconomic outcomes across different populations, including immigrants, ethnic minorities, women, and labor market participants.
-I am also interested in developing behavioral and computational approaches to measuring social capital.

-I work with diverse data sources, including transportation smart-card records, large-scale sports match databases, government statistics, spatial data, and surveys.
-My recent research examines fare evasion behavior using railway IC card transaction data in Japan and develops longitudinal badminton match datasets for reproducible research on competitive performance and ranking dynamics.

-Methodologically, I am interested in causal inference, high-dimensional panel data analysis, spatial analysis, and reproducible computational workflows.
-In teaching, I have experience instructing introductory microeconomics, introductory macroeconomics, econometrics, and data analysis.
+My research combines economic theory, empirical analysis, and original data to understand how institutions, information, and social interactions shape human behavior and economic outcomes.
+My work spans migration, labor markets, transportation systems, social capital, and other areas of economics.

+I develop both theoretical and empirical research, drawing on large-scale behavioral, transactional, spatial, and administrative data.
+A growing part of my work focuses on building original datasets and computational tools that enable new questions to be studied in economics.

+Current projects include migration and institutional design, behavioral responses to transportation policies, digital twins for economic experiments, and longitudinal sports databases.

 I also have a <a href="https://researchmap.jp/mingchao_sun" target="_blank">web page</a> in Japanese.